 CPSC 527 - Computer Viruses and Malware

-I won't be looking at applications for CPSC 527 until mid-summer,
+I won't be looking at applications for CPSC 527 until after April,

-sorry (and I can't have GPAs calculated until after the winter
+because I can't have people's GPAs calculated before the winter

 You may want to register in alternate courses and switch